ESSENTIAL EVENT INFORMATION 2026

 COURSE CUT OFFS & WITHDRAWALS

-Whether it is your fault or not, we understand that missing cut offs can be tough to take but please remember that should this happen to you, it is not the event crew member’s fault who breaks the news to you.
-Please also remember that the Event team’s decision is final on these matters You will be asked to board a vehicle or sledge and make your way to the overnight camp.
 If you are cut off, there will be no option to re-start from where you were cut off the next day.
 (The event only ever moves forwards).
-You may however re-start the next day from the camp location; subject to the discretion of the event team (if the cut-off was made on medical grounds, for example).
+You may however re-start the next day from the official re-start location; subject to the discretion of the event team.

 COURSE CHANGES

-The nature of an adventure is that sometimes, the uncertain becomes certain!
+The nature of an adventure is that sometimes the certain becomes uncertain!
 That is all part of the adventure.
-Whilst we will always strive to pull off ‘Plan A,’ it may well be that for any one of a number of reasons, we cannot do so and we need to wheel put Plan B, C or D. We do line up contingencies for many eventualities of course.
+Whilst we will always strive to pull off ‘Plan A,’ it may well be that for any one of a number of reasons, we cannot do so and we need to wheel out Plan B, C or D. We do line up contingencies for many eventualities of course.
 But it is worth knowing that the course may change if we deem it prudent for your safety or for other operational or weather-based reasons and we must always reserve the right to do so.
 Ultimately our skill and judgement in organising such events is part of why you are entering, so we must be able to exercise this on your behalf where we deem it necessary.
 If we do have to make a route change, we will strive to inform you in good time (if that is possible).
 Usually, these unforeseen changes simply add to the flavour of proceedings and provide for a good story to tell at day’s end!

 'BEDDING DOWN INTO THE COURSE'